datagov-cz/sgov/README.md

 # SGoV
-This repository contains a web service for validating SGoV.
+This repository contains a web service for validating Semantic Government Vocabulary (SGoV).
 This includes checking consistency and compliance of glossaries and models according to predefined rules.
+These rules check:
+- glossaries - e.g. "each glossary concept at least one skos:prefLabel"
+- models - e.g. OntoUML relationships like "each Role concept must (transitively) inherit from a Kind concept"
+- interplay between glossaries and models - e.g. "each glossary concept should be used in the model"

 The project consists of the following modules:
 - validator - the actual validation logic.
 It consists of SHACL rules and a simple wrapper to evaluate them over a Jena model.